myaomeow/myaomeow.github.io/_pages/computing-systems/bitwise-operations.md

 $$\texttt{x << 1} = -128+x_{ov}=-128+98=-30$$

 This gives us the expected result!
-We can see that by adjusting for signed integer overflow, we can explain some strange arithmetic results in certain cases.
+We can see that by adjusting for integer overflow, we can explain some strange arithmetic results in certain cases.

 <div class="notice--warning">
 <p style="font-size:13pt"><strong>Problem 2:</strong> Using a similar analysis and diagram as above, explain the result of the following code:</p>